 Relates that are added to a layer or table in a map are essentially the same as simple relationship classes defined in a geodatabase, except that they are saved with the map instead of in a geodatabase.
 A relationship class stores information about associations among features and records in a geodatabase and can help ensure your data's integrity.
 To create a relationship class, use the Create Relationship Class tool or right-click the geodatabase in the Catalog pane, point to New, and click Relationship.

 If a feature class in a geodatabase already participates in a relationship class, you don't need to create a relate for the tables.
 It is already available for use and listed in the Related Data menu that you can use to view related data.
 Note that the many-to-many relationship is defined differently when your data is stored in a geodatabase.

 To remove a relate, use one of the previously mentioned methods to access the Relates menu items and open the Remove Relate tool.
 You can use the menu on an open attribute table, the Data tab for a layer or stand-alone table selected in the Contents pane, or the Joins and Relates context menu.

-From the Relates menu you can also choose to remove all relates.
-This command will ask you to confirm the action because you cannot undo removing all relates.
+From the Relates menu, you can also choose to remove all relates.
+This command asks you to confirm the action because you cannot undo removing all relates.